What Should I Do When I Hear Sirens While Driving?

 Get Out of the Way

 In the event that an emergency vehicle flips on its siren and is near where you’re driving, react calmly.
 Do not yank your wheel or slam on your brakes to get out of the way.
-A dangerous reaction could cause an accident.
+Our Birmingham car accident lawyers have seen sudden reactions causing a dangerous accident.
 Instead, calmly apply the brakes to slow down your vehicle.
 If the emergency vehicle is coming in your direction, move carefully to the side of the road, signaling as you switch lanes.
 Get out of the way as quickly as you can, but with care not to cause a collision.
 If you cannot pull to the side of the road, move out of the emergency vehicle’s way as much as possible where you are.

 Wait for the Vehicle to Pass